moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 Each catalog update MUST be mapped to a discreet moq-transport object.

 # Media transmission
 The MOQT Groups and MOQT Objects need to be mapped to moq-transport Streams.
 Irrespective of the {{packagingmode}} in place, each MOQT Object MUST be mapped to a new moq-transport Stream.

+# Timeline track

+The timeline track provides data about the previously published groups and their relationship to wallclock time, media time and associated timed-metadata.
+Timeline tracks allow players to seek to precise points behind the live head in a live broadcast, or for random access in a VOD asset.
+A timeline track may also be used to insert events at media times which do not correlate with Object boundaries.
+Timeline tracks are optional.
+Multiple timeline tracks MAY exist inside a catalog.

+## Timeline track payload

+The payload of a timeline track is a UTF-8 encoded CSV text file.
+This payload is formatted according to RFC8140 "Common Format and MIME Type for Comma-Separated Values (CSV)" Files {{RFC8140}}.
+The separator is a comma and each line is separated by a carriage return.
+The mime-type of a timeline track MUST be specified as "text/csv" in the catalog.

+Each timeline track begins with a header row of MEDIA_PTS,GROUP_ID,OBJECT_ID,WALLCLOCK,METADATA.
+This row defines the 5 columns of data within each record.

+* MEDIA_PTS: a media timestamp rounded to the nearest millisecond.
+This entry MUST not be empty.
+If the Object ID entry is present, then this value MUST match the media presentation timestamp of the first media sample in the referenced Object.
+* GROUP_ID: the MOQT Group ID.
+This entry MAY be empty.
+* OBJECT_ID: the MOQT Object ID.
+This entry MAY be empty.
+* WALLCLOCK: the wallclock time at which the media was encoded, expressed as the number of milliseconds that have elapsed since January 1, 1970 (midnight UTC/GMT).
+For VOD assets, or if the wallclock time is not known, the value SHOULD be 0.
+* METADATA: a flexible field holding arbitrary string metadata.
+This field may be empty.
+If not empty, it MUST be enclosed in double quotes.
+A double-quote appearing inside this field MUST be escaped by preceding it with another double quote.

+## Timeline Catalog requirements
+A timeline track MUST carry a 'type' identifier in the Catalog with a value of "timeline".
+A timeline track MUST carry a 'dependencies' attribute which contains an array of all track names to which the timeline track applies.

+## Timeline track updating.
+The publisher MUST publish a complete timeline in the first MOQT Object of each MOQT Group.
+The publisher MAY publish incremental updates in the second and subsequent Objects within each GROUP.
+Incremental updates only contain timeline events since the last timeline Object.
+Group duration SHOULD not exceed 30 seconds.

 # Workflow